proshik/githubstatbot/README.md

-# GitHubLangBot
+# GitHubStatBot

 Telegram bot written in GO.
-This bot show GitHub languages info by account
+This bot show GitHub statistic by languages, stars, forks and commits.

 ## Quick run